ashwanth1109/DevSync/README.md

 We store the matched file from diff in a `matchedFile` array.
 This way, we dont run different commands for the same matched file.

-An example of this is, say we have match patterns for `deploy/package.json` and `deploy/*`.
+An example of this is, say we have match patterns for `frontend/**/*.spec.ts` (npm run test) and `frontend/*` (npm run start).
-We make changes to `deploy/package.json` (example, bump a package version), in such a case, we don't want really want to deploy because we bumped package version as a chore and we haven't made changes to any other file in the deploy folder.
+We make changes to `frontend/app/app.component.spec.ts`, in such a case, we don't want really want to run start because we on made changes to spec file, and we just want to run tests to check if they are passing.

-So, in this case, only `deploy:install` would be run instead of running the whole deploy sequence.

 ## Dev Guide: